gvwilson/thirdbit/src/fiction/in-heck/index.md

 Isn't that wonderful?"
 As the cheerful voice spoke,
-helmets dropped onto the heads of the three people on screen, who immediately began sawing, raking, and tightening screws at breakneck speed.
+helmets dropped onto the heads of the three people on screen, who immediately began sawing, raking, and tightening screws in time with what was probably supposed to be a happy tune.

 Horrified,
 Maddy took an involuntary step back.
 "Now, now," the voice chided.
-"Regulators d-d-don't hurt,
-and you will b-b-be allowed several hours of rest every day!"
+"A regulator d-d-doesn't hurt once you g-g-get used to it, and you will b-b-be allowed several hours of sleep every day!"

 A section of the wall pivoted.
 A four-wheeled bot rolled into the room